 Grades 9 - 12

 While designing and creating the high school component of SEA Academy, a lot of thought and consideration was given to how we could make it the most meaningful for our students and their families.
-It would have been easy to create a curriculum with requirements similar to public school, but we wanted to use these 4-6 critical years to make ensure our students develop the skills necessary to not only attend college, but to be successful in all areas of their lives (personal, vocational, etc.).
+It would have been easy to create a curriculum with requirements similar to public school, but we wanted to use these 4-6 critical years to make ensure our students develop the skills necessary to not only attend college (if they want), but to be successful in all areas of their lives (personal, vocational, etc.).
 This is not an easy task!
-Our team at OASIS NC ended up creating 3 different high school programs in order to meet the unique needs of young adults with autism:
+Our team at OASIS NC ended up creating multiple different high school programs in order to meet the unique needs of young adults with autism:

 In addition to a high school diploma, it is our goal is to provide all of our students with the necessary skills they need to live independently, find and maintain employment, and develop healthy relationships.
 Across settings and situations, our staff promotes opportunities for our students to self-advocate, show initiative, and develop flexibility in their thinking.
 Through it all, we encourage kindness and cooperation and teach them the value of a sense of humor.

 The Core Curriculum is organized into courses that correlate to North Carolina state standards.
 Students who complete the Core Curriculum will earn a total of 32 credits and a high school diploma.
 Within the required coursework, students will be exposed to a comprehensive program which will prepare them for their next great adventure in life.

 High School at SEA Academy dedicates a block of time each day to direct instruction in social and life skills.
 Over the course of the 4-6 years, students take classes in Community Prep, Social & Relationships, Technology, Finance and Social Media, Health and Wellness, and Career Prep.
 Each area is divided into targeted skills our students will need for success as an independent adult.